bgpsecurity/rpstir2/README.md

 tcpport=8082
 ```

-Note: if you want change parameters after building RPSTIR2, you can modify configuration file in /root/rpki/rpstir2/conf/project.conf, and restart RPSTIR2.
+Note: If you want change parameters after building RPSTIR2, you can modify configuration file in /root/rpki/rpstir2/conf/project.conf, and restart RPSTIR2.

 ##### 2.1.7 Build and initialize RPSTIR2
 The RPSTIR2 will build and deploy automatically to /root/rpki/rpstir2.